 What is Osam Bulgogi?

-Osam Bulgogi is a spicy Korean bulgogi dish made with Squid and Pork Belly.
+Osam Bulgogi is a spicy Korean dish made with Squid and Pork Belly.
+A simple dish made extra special because of the inclusion of tender squid and indulgent pork belly.

-Osam Bulgogi belongs to the Korean family of Bulgogi dishes, which refers to BBQ meat that’s cooked over a fire.
+Osam Bulgogi belongs to the Korean family of Bulgogi dishes, also known as “fire meat.”
 Generally, they are fast, stir-fried dishes cooked at home.
 There are so many different kinds of bulgogi to love!
+Chicken Bulgogi, Beef Bulgogi, and Spicy Pork Belly Bulgogi — to name a few.

 - Pork Belly.
-Thinly sliced pork belly makes this bulgogi so succulent and especially fast to cook.
+Thinly sliced pork belly is flavorful and succulent.

 - Spicy Paste.
 Mix the spicy paste in a bowl.
 Onion, garlic, ginger, Gochujang (Korean chili paste), Gochukaru (Korean chili flakes), sugar, soy sauce.

-- Vegetables.
-In this case, onion, green onion, and green cabbage.
+- Onion, Green Onion, Green Cabbage.
+The vegetables that add lots of flavor.
 The onions add flavor and aromatic depth.
 The green cabbage cooks up mild and slightly sweet, while taking on that smoky, charred flavor.
-If you prefer, swap with mushrooms (oyster, shitake, button), or thinly sliced carrots.
+Swap with mushrooms (oyster, shitake, button) or thinly sliced carrots.

 - In a smoking hot wok, add oil and pork belly.
 Cook until 80% done.